Sahara landscape

 Today, during July and August, the International Symphonic Music Festival takes place here in El Jem.

-El Jem Postcard
+El Jem postcard

 Postcard from El Jem